Zhaoyi-Yan/Shift-Net_pytorch/README.md

 <img src="shift_layer.png" width="800"/>

 # Shift-Net_pytorch
-This repositity is our Pytorch implementation for Shift-Net, it is just for those who are interesting in our work and want to get a skeleton Pytorch implemention.
-The original code is https://github.com/Zhaoyi-Yan/Shift-Net.
+This repositity is our Pytorch implementation for Shift-Net, it is much faster than the original code is https://github.com/Zhaoyi-Yan/Shift-Net.

 ## Prerequisites
 - Linux or Windows.